 fees for high school students, please visit our Fees webpage.

 Meet with your high school counselor for course recommendations, to discuss which courses are eligible for credit towards high school graduation, and to receive your counselor’s approval.
 Most courses are available to high school students.

-Download the Special Admit form for your high school counselor's approval.
+Download the 9-12 College Placement Form for your high school counselor's approval.

 1. A copy of your high school transcript

-2. A completed Special Admit form signed by your high school counselor
+2. A completed 9-12 College Placement Form signed by your high school counselor